What is American trypanosomiasis (Chagas disease)?

 - In areas where Chagas disease occurs, avoid blood transfusions and organ transplants unless it is an emergency.

-- If you must receive a blood transfusion while travelling, try to ensure the donated blood has been tested for Chagas disease.
+- If you must receive a blood transfusion or organ transplant while travelling, try to confirm the donated blood or organ has been tested for Chagas disease.

-- If you cannot ensure the blood or organ has been screened, and you do not require emergency care, return home for treatment.
+- If you cannot confirm the blood or organ has been screened, and you do not require emergency care, return home for treatment.

 - Chronic symptoms of Chagas disease may develop years after visiting a region where the disease occurs.

-- Fact sheet on Chagas disease (American trypanosomiasis), World Health Organization (WHO)
+- Fact sheet: Chagas disease (American trypanosomiasis), World Health Organization (WHO)

 - Date modified: